deanylev/strawpoller/README.md

 `MASTER_PASS` - An optional 'master password' to access editing for any poll, whether editing is set to allowed or not.
 Also grants special admin permissions when editing a poll. (default null)

 `QUERY_LIMIT` - The max number of queries allowed to be run in a single function. (default 1000)

+`ENABLE_API` - Whether to enable the undocumented public API. (default false)

+`DEBOUNCE_INTERVAL` - The number of milliseconds that have to pass before a new request can be made by the client over the socket.
+If a request is made before this interval has passed, the timer gets reset back to this interval, and a debounce violation is recorded against the client.
+This is to prevent exploiting the database-heavy nature of requests such as voting. (default 300)

+`DEBOUNCE_VIOLATION_THRESHOLD` - The number of debounce violations that need to be exceeded before a client is kicked from the server.
+This should be set low enough so as to prevent exploits, but high enough so as to not hurt users who simply click vote buttons repeatedly, for example.
+If set to 0, this feature will be disabled. (default 0)